3rd Marine Infantry Parachute Regiment: Traditions

-Except for the Legionnaires of the 1ème REG, 2ème REG, 2ème REP that conserve the Green Beret, the remainder of the French army metropolitan and marine paratroopers forming the 11th Parachute Brigade wear the Red Beret.
+Marine paratroopers forming the 11th Parachute Brigade wear the Red Beret.

 The Archangel Saint Michael, patron of the French paratroopers is celebrated on September 29.

 The prière du Para (Prayer of the Paratrooper) was written by André Zirnheld in 1938.

 Insignia

 Just like the paratrooper Brevet of the French Army, the insignia of French Paratroopers was created in 1946.
 The French Army insignia of metropolitan Paratroopers represents a closed "winged armed dextrochere", meaning a "right winged arm" armed with a sword pointing upwards.
 The insignia makes reference to the Patron of Paratroopers.
 In fact, the insignia represents "the right Arm of Saint Michael", the Archangel which according to Liturgy is the "Armed Arm of God".
 This insignia is the symbol of righteous combat and fidelity to superior missions.
 The French Army insignia of Marine Infantry Paratroopers is backgrounded by a Marine Anchor.

 Regimental colors

 Since its creation, the regiment has endured the loss of 476 Officers, Sous-Officiers and paratroopers of the 3e RPIMa.